 Ex – I do not read a book.

-Here, we should learn about clause to get broad knowledge about sentence structure.
-We cannot understand the structure of sentence without knowing clause.
+Here, we should learn about the clause to get broad knowledge about sentence structure.
+We cannot understand the structure of a sentence without knowing the clause.

 What is Clause?

 A clause is a unit of some words that consists of a subject of a word.
 A clause is different from a phrase.
-Phrase do not contain subject plus verb.
+The phrase does not contain subject plus a verb.
 For example –

-In the morning, at the night, to your home, at the college, before sleep etc.
+In the morning, at night, to your home, at the college, before sleep, etc.